Sec-ant/lezer-mdast-markdown/README.md

 ### `markdown(config?)`

-Creates a CodeMirror 6 language extension with Markdown support (CommonMark + GFM).
+Creates a CodeMirror 6 language extension with CommonMark support.
+Pass `config` with extensions for GFM or other syntax.

 **Parameters:**

-- `config`: Optional parser configuration
+- `config`: Optional parser configuration (same as `createParser` options)

 **Returns:** `LanguageSupport`

 ### `parser`

-Default parser instance with Markdown support (CommonMark + GFM specifications).
+Default parser instance with CommonMark support only.

 ### `createParser(options)`